onflow/flow-go/storage/ledger/mtrie/README.md

 The storage model is defined for the tree.
 At its heart, it is a key-value store.
 In the store, there are a fixed number of storage slots, which we refer to as **registers**.
-By convention, each register has a key (memory address) and a value (the binary blob stored in that memory slot).
+By convention, each register has a key (identifying  the storage slot) and a value (binary blob) stored in that memory slot.
 While all register keys have the same fixed length (measured in bits), the values are variable-length byte slices.
 We define an **unallocated register** as holding no data, i.e. an empty byte slice.
 By default, each register is unallocated.
 In contrast, an **allocated_ register**